 Statutory employees.
-If you received a Form W-2 and the "Statutory employee" box in box 13 of that form was checked. report your income and expenses related to that income on Schedule C or C-EZ.
+If you received a Form W-2 and the "Statutory employee" box in box 13 of that form was checked, report your income and expenses related to that income on Schedule C or C-EZ.
 Enter your statutory employee income from box 1 of Form W-2 on line 1 of Schedule C or C-EZ and check the box on that line.
-Social security and Medicare tax should have been withheld from your earnings; as a result, you do not owe self-employment tax on these earn-Statutory employees include full-time life insurance agents, certain agent or commission drivers and traveling salespersons, and certain homeworkers.
+Social security and Medicare tax should have been withheld from your earnings; as a result, you do not owe self-employment tax on these earn-Statutory employees include full-time life insurance agents, certain agent or commission drivers and traveling salespersons, and certain homeworktax on Schedule E. See Qualified Joint Venture, earlier, and the Instructions for Schedule E.